santi1110/bd-KindlePublishingService/tasks/MasteryTask02.md

 To test your new API, try submitting requests with a non-existant `bookId,` with an active `bookId`, and with an inactive `bookId` to ensure you are getting expected results back.

-Run `MasteryTaskTwoSubmitBookForPublishingTests` and `MasteryTaskTwoBookPublishRequestManagerTests` to validate your changes.
+Run `MasteryTaskTwoSubmitBookForPublishingTests`to validate your changes.

 **Exit Checklist:**